bor0/gidti/manuscript/chapter1.md

 Q> Can we get from `MI` to `MU` with this system?
 Q>
-Q> In order to answer this, we will use an invariant[^ch1n3] with mathematical induction to prove our claim.
+Q> To answer this, we will use an invariant[^ch1n3] with mathematical induction to prove our claim.

-Note that, in order to be able to apply rule 3, we need to have the number of subsequent `I`'s to be divisible by 3.
+Note that, to be able to apply rule 3, we need to have the number of subsequent `I`'s to be divisible by 3.
 Let's have our invariant say that "There is no sequence of `I`'s in the string that with length divisible by 3":

 1. For the starting axiom, we have one `I`.
 Invariant OK.
 1. Applying rule 2 will be doubling the number of `I`'s, so we can have: `I`, `II`, `IIII`, `IIIIIII` (in particular, {$$}2^n{/$$} `I`'s).
 Invariant OK.